 - Service note

-- Late-Soviet and post-Soviet Kasta radar-family support vehicle documented in Russian losses during the 2022 full-scale phase of the Russia-Ukraine War
+- Late-Soviet and post-Soviet Kasta radar-family support vehicle documented in Russian service and losses during the 2014 Russia-Ukraine War

 - Designer